tonyrobots/dcc-qol/README.md

 #### **Enhanced Attack Cards**

 -   **Hit/Miss Display**: Automatically shows whether an attack hits or misses when a target is selected
--   **Redesigned attack roll chat cards** with improved visual presentation and added information
+-   **Redesigned attack roll chat cards** with improved visual presentation and added information, including a "full" view and a "compact" view for added customization
 -   Color-coded **roll damage, crit, and fumble buttons** for better feeling of player control

 ![Enhanced DCC-QOL attack chat card](docs/images/attack-card-crit-backstab.png)